maciej-lewicki/maciej-lewicki/README.md

 ### Hi there 👋

-I'm a mathematician working infinance.
+I'm a mathematician working in finance.
 Building bridges between theoretical ideas and practical applications is my passion.

 I'm living in Krakow, Poland.